Looking for something?

 What will happen?

 Everyone will introduce themselves and have the opportunity to talk about their concerns.
+The LDMH team may ask you further questions and will discuss possible strategies with you.

-At the end of the discussion, a plan will be agreed to address your concerns.
+At the end of the discussion, we will agree a plan together.
 You will receive a letter outlining the main points of the meeting and any action that you need to take.
-You will also be asked to compete a brief evaluation form.
-Your responses will help us to make consultation as effective as possible.

 Can I bring my children?